ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 Information about successful backups is still written to `msdb` and can be queried using T-SQL.
 For servers with multiple databases and regular transaction log backups, enabling this option means the ERRORLOG is no longer bloated with BACKUP DATABASE and Database backed up messages.
 As a DBA, this is a good thing because when I look in my ERRORLOG, I really only want to see errors, I don’t want to scroll through hundreds or thousands of entries about successful backups.

+**Trace flag 3449** (and you are on SQL Server 2012 SP3 CU3 or later or SQL Server 2014 SP1 CU7 or later),
+will get much better performance by avoiding a FlushCache call in a number of different common scenarios, such as backup database, backup transaction log, create database, add a file to a database, restore a transaction log, recover a database, shrink a database file, and a SQL Server “graceful” shutdown.

 **Trace flag 7412** Enables the lightweight query execution statistics profiling infrastructure.
 Unless your server is already CPU bound, like you’re running all the time with 95% CPU, unless you are at that point, turn on this trace flag at any server you have.